msuresh007/nacha-viewer/README.md

 Visual Studio Code - latest version

 ## Release Notes
-Please send your suggestions/enhancement requests to msuresh007@hotmail.com
+Please send your suggestions/enhancement requests to msuresh007@gmail.com
+### 1.2.0
+- Added SEC code descriptions related to international transactions, acknowledgments, and specialized payment types to enhance coverage and support for various ACH entry classifications.
 ### 1.1.0

  - Updated to support carriage return character, in addition to new line character